gnikxela0328/bulliBot/README.md

-# bulliBot
+# buliBot
-Bot for Bulli
+Bot for Buli

 <h1> Here's how it works ! </h1>